 Welcome to JDRF Walk to Cure Diabetes for Riley's Rascals Team Page!

-Riley is now a thriving six year old who just started first grade, who I am happy to say is doing great with her diabetes!
+Riley is now a thriving five year old who just started kindergarten, who I am happy to say is doing great with her diabetes!
 She is now on an insulin pump, so instead of six shots a day, it's one injection of the tubing on the pump every three days.
 That is huge!
-It is still very painful to put the pump in, but she cannot live without insulin.
+It is still very painful to put the pump in, but she can not live with out insulin.
 So, that is why it is so very important to raise as much money as we can to help find a cure so one day my little girl can live pain free, no shots, no finger pricks, no insulin pump, and no more Type 1 diabetes!

 Mrs. Brandy E Worthington